Receding Gums Treatment for Early Gum Protection and Lasting Oral Health

 - Poor oral hygiene

-Plaque buildup plays a major role.
+Plaque accumulation remains one of the leading contributors to gum recession because bacteria continually irritate the gumline when plaque is not removed effectively.
 Bacteria irritate gum tissue.
 As irritation continues, gum tissue weakens and slowly pulls back.

 In addition, brushing with excessive pressure can damage delicate gum tissue.
 Many adults use hard-bristle brushes without realizing the long-term effect.